-It is the obligation of all members of the academic community to report alleged violations of the Graduate Honor Code (Article I, Section 1).
-According to the Graduate Honor System within ten (10) University business days after the date of discovery.
+It is the obligation of all members of the academic community to report alleged violations of the Graduate Honor Code (Article I, Section 1) to the Graduate Honor System within ten (10) University business days after the date of discovery.
 Exceptions to this deadline may be granted under special circumstances at the discretion of the Chair and the Graduate Honor System Advisor.
 The Graduate Honor System does not take anonymous referrals.

 The rights and responsibilities of the referrer

 A person referring charges of a Graduate Honor Code violation against a graduate student is accorded the following rights and bear the following responsibilities:

 Rights of the Referrer

 - The referrer and referred may discuss the charges prior to the Review Panel hearing, although the referrer may decline such discussions with the student(s).
 The referrer has the right, with the permission of the referred, to have one witness present when talking with the student(s) about the alleged violation.

 - The referrer may choose one person (any member of the university community, such as a faculty or staff member, or department head) to assist them in preparation of the case.
 This person is not allowed to be present at the Review Panel hearing or during a Facilitated Discussion.

 - The referrer has the right to terminate a Facilitated Discussion at any time, without reason.